South African energy crisis: Economic effects

 The energy crisis has significantly limited economic growth in South Africa thereby preventing the country from resolving high rates of unemployment.
 The power shortage is estimated to have reduced economic growth in 2021 by 3% thereby costing the country an estimated 350,000 potential new jobs for that year alone.
 In 2022 the insurance company Sanlam reported that the cost of replacing appliances due to power surges following loadshedding periods had exceeded the cost of replacing appliances due to burglaries.

 In 2022 the business analysis firm Intellidex estimated that it would cost South Africa R500 billion (US$28 billion) to resolve the energy crisis within three years.
-Alexforbes has estimated that prolonged stage 6 load shedding would cost the country R4 billion (US$ 216 million) a day in lost potential economic activity and that the costs of load shedding increase exponentially with each increase in level.
+Alexforbes has estimated that prolonged stage 6 load shedding would cost the country R4 billion (US$216 million) a day in lost potential economic activity and that the costs of load shedding increase exponentially with each increase in level.

 Business

 As of 2008 big companies with international investors were also affected by the electricity crisis and announced these effects to the international community, bringing the situation to the attention of potential foreign investors.
 Load shedding in the first six months of 2015 was estimated to have cost South African businesses R13.72 billion in lost revenue with an additional R716 million spent by businesses on backup generators.

 Banks and telecommunications companies have generally continued to operate as usual thanks to existing backup systems.
-However, as of November 2021 load shedding has led to diminished mobile network coverage, as backup batteries have also been stolen and cellphone stations vandalised during power outages.
+However, as of November 2021 load shedding led to diminished mobile network coverage, as backup batteries have also been stolen and cellphone stations vandalised during power outages.

-In 2019 small business owners said that load shedding was the number one challenge that they faced.
+In 2019, small business owners said that load shedding was the number one challenge that they faced.
 In a small business sentiment report of 3984 small business owners 44% said that they had been severely affected by load shedding with 85% stating that it had reduced their revenue.
 As a result, 40% of small businesses lost revenue of 20% or more during the load shedding period while 20% of owners claimed that if load shedding were to continue at similar levels to Q1 of 2019, they would have to consider reducing their staffing levels or closing their business.

+In February 2023, a chicken farmer sued Eskom for damages when loadshedding resulted in 40,000 of his broiler chickens suffocating.